-As part of my series on How to Fully Fund Your PhD, I provide a list of universities that offer full funding for a PhD in Accounting.
-PhDs in Accounting are in high demand.
-This degree can prepare you for a career in academia, corporate accounting, legal work and financial regulation.
+As part of my series on How to Fully Fund Your PhD, I provide a list of universities that offer full funding for a PhD in Chemistry.
+A graduate degree in Chemistry can open doors for you to work in government or industrial laboratories and enter a career in academia and research.

 You can also find several external fellowships in the ProFellow database for graduate and doctoral study, as well as dissertation research, field work, language study and summer work experience.